MicrosoftDocs/learn/learn-pr/quantum/run-quantum-algorithms-quantum-hardware-azure-quantum/includes/2-quantum-hardware-overview.md

 Building devices that meet these five criteria is one of the most demanding engineering challenges ever faced by humankind.
-However, in the recent years astounding advances in condense matter physics and quantum optics are allowing companies and universities to build the first working version of quantum computers.
-Microsoft is partnering with some of the top-class quantum computers manufacturers around the world to give you access to the latest quantum computing solutions through Azure Quantum.
+However, in the recent years astounding advances in condensed matter physics and quantum optics are allowing companies and universities to build the first working version of quantum computers.
+Microsoft is partnering with some of the best-in-class quantum computer manufacturers around the world to give you access to the latest quantum computing solutions through Azure Quantum.
 Let's see an overview of the different technologies used to create quantum computers.